You know those get-togethers where you’re all crammed into a tiny room, and everyone is yelling over each other?

 (Basically, it’s a lot.)

-But Twitter chats allow you to carve out your own corner of the couch for the conversations you want – a secluded little spot where you can connect with others who share your interests.
+But a Twitter chat online allows you to carve out your own corner of the couch for the conversations you want – a secluded little spot where you can connect with others who share your interests.

-If your own cozy corner sounds inviting, read on, party-goer…
+If your own cozy corner sounds inviting, and you want to find Twitter chats, read on, party-goer…

 A Twitter chat (or Twitter party, or Tweet chat) is a conversation led by an individual or organization around a unique hashtag and topic.
 The chat goes down at a specified (and often reoccurring) day and time.